-Our ‘Out and About’ initiative will provide you with the support and encouragement that will enable you to enjoy the well-being benefits of getting outdoors.
-The aim is facilitate a lasting confidence, while boosting motivation to continue to get outdoors without our support.
+Our ‘Out and About’ initiative will provide you with support and encouragement, enabling you to enjoy the well-being benefits of getting outdoors.
+We hope to boost your motivation and build a lasting confidence, so you can continue to get outdoors without our support.

 We will organise a supported local outing for people with dementia and their partners, family, friends or carers to enjoy together.
 Whether you fancy a walk in the park, gardening on a local allotment, a trip to the seaside or bird watching at a reservoir, we will speak to you before the trip and tailor it around what you enjoy and what you can manage.

-Our expert team will work with you to plan your trip out, taking care of all the details so you don’t have to.
-We then join you on the day to ensure you have the peace of mind to relax and get the most from being in the great outdoors.
+Our expert team will work with you to plan your trip out, taking care of all the details so you don’t have to, to ensure you have the peace of mind to relax and get the most from being in the great outdoors.

 The days out: